grodri/whereis/README.md

 If only a `name`' is specified, the command retrieves the `location`and checks that the file or folder exists.
 In both cases the location is stored in a local macro `r(name)` using the name of the resource.

-If the command is called with no arguments it lists all resgistered resources.
+If the command is called with no arguments it lists all registered resources.

 The resources are stored in a text file called `whereis.dir`, created in the same location as `whereis` itself.
 This is typically the PLUS folder and you need to have write access to it.